DreadToki/JobTestApp/README.md

 And for this "creature of validation" I created PUT method in the same UserCreationController.cs for users that are ALREADY in the system.

 -----------------------------------------
-Well, I wanna thank you for this test task, tbhwy, it took me 2 days to make it done.
+  In the end, I wanna thank you for this test task, tbhwy, it took me 2 days to make it done.
 Hope it was not difficult to read these lines of code.
   What to do if u find a bug?
 Fix it pls, or point it to me, I'll try to fix it.
   With love from little programmer who wants to work.
 I wanna sleep, bye.

 -----------------------------------------
 Stil have questions 'bout this code? @DreadToki <- telegram, I'll answer u